MadDeCoDeR/Classic-RBDOOM-3-BFG/README.txt

 1. Download and install the Visual C++ 2013 Express Edition or newer Versions of Visual Studio Community.

+(NOTE: If you install it with Visual Studio Installer make sure to check "Desktop Development in C++")

 2. Download the DirectX SDK (June 2010) here: http://www.microsoft.com/en-us/download/details.aspx?id=6812